Diz312/pedal_boss/README.md

 Why I built this:

-Primarily to study coding concepts including LangChain.
+-Primarily to study coding concepts including LangChain.
 To have a simple app that can help me manage my pedal builds and parts inventory

 App features published:

-Scrape the PedalPCB site for all build PDFs
+-Scrape the PedalPCB site for all build PDFs

 App features still under construction:

-Extract text from PDFs and run through a LangChain to extract standardized BOMS Store the BOM of each pedal
+-Extract text from PDFs and run through a LangChain to extract standardized BOMS -Store the BOM of each pedal
-Store my inventory of components
+-Store my inventory of components
-Simple UI where I select the pedal to build and the app checks inventory
+-Simple UI where I select the pedal to build and the app checks inventory

 Tools used:

-VS Code as IDE and using pipenv to manage environment LangChain and GPT3.5 Turbo
+-VS Code as IDE and using pipenv to manage environment -LangChain and GPT3.5 Turbo
-REDIS for DB
+-REDIS for DB